Skip to main content

 Everyone will be happy until there is a failure in the result of the integration test run.
 When an error is caught, a hero should be chosen and take responsibility and start investigating the issue.
 There might have already been changes in the requirement or there is an intermittent issue, so this is most of the time a time-consuming job.
 Also, there will be job failures until the issue is fixed which will reduce the reliability of the integration test.

-Basically, these are the problem of the integration testing:
+Basically, these are the problems of the integration testing:

 • Flakiness